 The Hotel Jerome was built by early Aspen supporter and visionary Jerome B. Wheeler and has been an Aspen landmark and local gathering place since its opening in 1889.
 An elegant hotel for most of its existence, the Jerome is also home to a number of restaurants, most notably the "J-Bar" where patrons can order the infamous "Aspen Crud", a milkshake infused with numerous liquors that was the preferred (and off-limits) drink of Tenth Mountain Division soldiers training here during WWII.
-Tours are offered by Aspen Historical Society in partnership with the Hotel Jerome: $15/$12 for seniors and free for children under 18, Tuesdays and Thursdays, 1:30pm.
+Tours are offered by Aspen Historical Society in partnership with the Hotel Jerome: $15/$12 for seniors and free for children under 18, Tuesdays at 1:30pm.

 Catch a show or just tour the Wheeler Opera House, another one of Jerome Wheeler's legacies.
 Also opened in 1889, the Wheeler was originally a part of the "Silver Circuit", a mining era collection of venues that brought internationally renowned performers to the silver and gold mining camps and towns of Colorado's high country.
 Destroyed by fire in the early part of the 20th century, the Wheeler underwent one renovation in the late 1940s and a more recent overhaul in the 1980s and today is Aspen's premier performing venue.
 Free tours, offered by the Aspen Historical Society in partnership with the Wheeler Opera House, Wednesdays, 1:30pm.
 Call (970) 920-5770 for program information.